Skip to main content

 • the structure and exterior (for example, the walls and roof) must be in a reasonable condition

-• the internal and external installations supplying water, gas, electricity, sanitation, heating and hot water must be in a reasonable state and working properly
+• the installations for the supply of water, gas, electricity (including residual current devices), and any other type of fuel, for sanitation, heating and hot water must be in a reasonable state of repair and in good working order

 • fixtures, fittings or appliances you provide (such as carpets, light fittings, white goods) must be in a reasonable state and working properly